Industry Insights

 There are different ways that a flavor can be labeled related to the sources of the aromatic compounds used to create them.
 These include Natural, Artificial, Natural & Artificial, With Other Natural Flavors (WONF), and Organic.
 A WONF is created With Other Natural Flavors; for example, a strawberry flavor can be called a WONF if it contains a compound from a strawberry and one from another fruit source like a peach.
 Types are made with ingredients that do not come from the named fruit, such as apple flavor (Granny Smith type).
 It is still an apple with a flavor characteristic of a granny smith, however the flavor does not have a compound directly from a granny smith apple.
 Flavors are derived from various sources that are used to make an endless amount of diverse flavor profiles.

-"So, Who creates flavors?"
+"So, who creates flavors?"

 Flavors are created by skilled scientists called Flavorists.
 Flavorists are individuals with scientific and artistic backgrounds who undergo training to create flavors.
 Generally, Flavorists have a degree in food science or chemistry, and some have even earned a master’s degree (this is the case for many of our Flavorists at Sovereign Flavors).
 Flavorists use their training to develop a superior palate, along with their knowledge of the craft, to create a variety of flavors.